 Inventors like working with Sarah Eisenman because she understands their work, processes and goals.
 With experience in scientific research as a graduate student studying molecular biology, Sarah is able to gain the trust of her clients because she knows the science and the processes behind their inventions.

 With a practice focused on patent prosecution in the medical device and biotechnology fields, Sarah can easily communicate the impact of patent laws and regulations on her clients’ processes and outcomes.
+Her practice also extends to mechanical technologies in fields including manufacturing and aerospace.

 Because patent law is an evolving landscape, Sarah strives to stay on top of judicial interpretation of patent law and guidance from the U.S. Patent and Trademark Office in order to best guide clients through the process of obtaining patents.